 If Walls Could Talk: Fonda La Reforma

 “Stop!”
-I yelled as our car sailed down a narrow street in Colonia Guerrero, an area north of the historic center, bustling with funky Sunday commerce.
+I yelled, as our car sailed down a narrow street in Colonia Guerrero.
+The well-worn working class neighborhood was bustling with Sunday commerce.

 It was the sign on a corner restaurant that had caught my eye.
 “Fonda La Reforma: We’re backed by 75 years of tradition” it proudly proclaimed.
 I love tradition--and old, timeworn places.
 By the time I left my city of birth, New York, we had little of either left.
 But here in Mexico City, venues for nostalgia still abound.
 They linger, sometimes languish, waiting to be re-discovered and lauded by, well, people like me.